esper-io/console_docs/docs/reports/view-report.md

 ![view ](./images/viewreports/1-viewButton.png)

 ::: tip
-The daily report is generated for the specifioed day based on the Console time.
+The daily report is generated for the specified day based on the Console time.
 :::

 The Daily Report lists the following information: